reboottime/Agentic-AI/openai-custom-gpts/README.md

 **Why this course**: While the topic is about customizing OpenAI GPTs, the content introduced in the lectures contains some fundamental practices:

-- Agent persona design
+- Agent persona design, see [note here](https://github.com/reboottime/Agentic-AI/blob/feature/openai-custom-gpts/openai-custom-gpts/persona-architecture.md)
-- Agent Evaluation and testing.
+- [x] Agent Evaluation and testing, see module 2, benchmark design related content
 - Solve some of my personal assistants needs using OpenAI GPT

 ## Course Content and My Progress